EXORCIST II: THE HERETIC

 Nevertheless, Exorcist II: The Heretic is a John Boorman film.
 John Boorman is a director who can create magnificent flights of fantasy and dramatic intensity like Deliverance (1972) and Excalibur (1981) and then without predictability just as often allow his work to be taken over by godawful pretensions like Zardoz (1974) and Exorcist II.
 (In an interesting trivia note, Boorman was originally asked to direct The Exorcist but turned it down because he considered it to be too nasty to children).
 As a result, Exorcist II: The Heretichas something to it at times that almost manages to stagger up out of its own silliness.
 One is not prepared to go to the extent that Peter Nicholls did in his genre study Fantastic Cinema (1983) in making the provocative claim that Exorcist II is superior to The Exorcist but there are occasional moments to the film.
 The dream scenes where the demon takes Richard Burton hovering on the wings on a locust storm across beautifully photographed African landscapes and finally to an adobe city precariously built on a mountainside has an extraordinarily weird mystical beauty to it.
 And some of John Boormans almost Zoroastrian visions of the demonic struggle are seductively appealing.
 It is not nearly enough to justify the film but by no means is Exorcist II: The Heretic entirely the failure it is dismissed as.

 John Boormans other genre films are: the Backwoods Brutality film Deliverance (1972); the pretentious future Utopian sf film Zardoz (1974); Excalibur (1981); the Amazonian rainforest drama The Emerald Forest (1985), which has Magical Realist elements; and the doppelganger film The Tigers Tail (2006).
 Boorman also produced the children film Dream One (1984).
 During the 1970s, John Boorman also attempted to mount a live-action adaptation of The Lord of the Rings.
-In more recent years, Boorman has announced plans for conducting an animated version of The Wonderful Wizard of Oz.
+In the early 2000s, Boorman announced plans for an animated version of The Wonderful Wizard of Oz, although this has so far yet to be greenlit.